-October is almost here and that means fall is in full swing.
+October is finally here and that means fall is in full swing.
 The leaves will turn from green to vibrant shades of yellow, orange and red.
 The leaves will begin to fall and the days will grow shorter.
 This means that the cold days of winter are growing near.
 Here are some helpful landscaping tips to get you through the fall as we head into the winter.

 - Rake fallen leaves, sticks and other debris as soon as possible to prevent damage to your lawn.
 However, leaving some of this debris in garden areas will act as a compost through the winter.